vanandrew/dglabsite/README.md

 #### Overview

 The code in this repository uses the [django](https://www.djangoproject.com/) framework.
-Please read the django documentation for a better overview of the django framework.

 The main files of interest are:
 * admin.py: contains the definitions for each model in the admin panel